Shailesh Kumar (politician)

-Shailesh Kumar (born 25 December 1963) is an Indian politician belonging to the Janata Dal (United) who currently serves as the Rural Work Department Minister of Bihar since 2015.
+Shailesh Kumar (born 25 December 1963) is an Indian politician belonging to the Janata Dal (United) who previously served as the Rural Work Department Minister of Bihar since 2015.
 He was elected as a member of the Bihar Legislative Assembly from Jamalpur constituency from 2005 to 2015.

 Early life

 Shailesh Kumar was born on 25 December 1963, Bariarpur, Munger district, Bihar.
 His father, Late Suresh Kumar Singh was also Member of Legislative Assembly from Jamalpur constituency(Bharatiya Jana Sangh Party) for two terms in 1975 and 1977.
 Kumar completed his Primary education in Philip High School Bariarpur.
 He graduated from Sahibganj College Jharkhand and pursued his post graduation (Master of Art) from R.D.&D.J.
 College, Munger in 1984.

 After completing his degree he became History Lecturer in Asarganj College from 1989 to 1993.
 He started involving in social activities from 1985.
 He worked in many NGOs.
 He was also member of Red Cross society which is a voluntary humanitarian organization to protect human life and health based in India.
 He married Nootan Sinha on 2 July 1993.
 She is from Madhusudanpur, Muzaffarpur District.
 They have a son and 2 daughters.